sumup-oss/foundry/README.md

 Prettier is our code formatter of choice.
 It makes all our code look the same after every save.
 We only have a `base` preset, which follows our [default formatting rules](https://github.com/sumup/foundry/blob/master/src/configs/prettier.js).

-### Plop (`—plop` flag)
+### Plop (`--plop` flag)

-Plop allows us to quickly create a set of files, e.g. for a React component, with a single command.
+[Plop](https://plopjs.com) allows us to quickly create a set of files, e.g. for a React component, with a single command.
 This is very helpful when creating a lot of components and reduces the boilerplate you have to write as a developer.

 Currently, we only have a plop generator for React components.
 Use the `react` preset for that.

+### lint-staged (`--lint-staged` flag)

+[lint-staged](https://www.npmjs.com/package/lint-staged) is a tool for running linters on files staged for your next commit in git.
+Together with [Husky](https://github.com/typicode/husky), it makes ensuring bad code gets committed very easy.

+`lint-staged` only comes with a `base` preset.

+### Husky (`--husky` flag)

+Husky makes  setting up git hooks consistently very easy.
+Whenever someone installs your project, husky will automatically set up git hooks as part of its postinstall script.

+Husky only comes with a `base` preset.